-The College holds a significant portfolio of land and buildings, with net book value of £27.678 million as at 31 July 2020.
+The College holds a significant portfolio of land and buildings, with net book value of £27.059 million as at 31 July 2021.
 In accordance with its accounting policies, the College measures these assets at fair value through a programme of professional valuations, with the latest independent review completed at 31 July 2019.
 Due to the specialised nature of the buildings, the carrying value of assets is based on a range of estimates, with any small changes in estimates having the potential to result in a material change in asset valuation.

-- 74. We will ensure that assets are recorded in line with the FReM, Accounts Direction and the College's accounting policies, and have been accounted for appropriately.
-We will review asset valuations and ensure that the College has completed a recent assessment for impairment across its estate.
-This will include looking to ensure there is professional advice and appropriate assurance over any impact of COVID-19. - 75.
-Where professional advice has been sought, we will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK).
-We will review the valuation report for 2020/21 and consider assumptions used by the valuer against external sources of evidence.
+74. Where professional advice has been sought, we will consider the competence, capability and objectiveness of the external valuer in line with ISA 500 (UK) and consider assumptions used by the valuer against external sources of evidence.
 In addition, we will consider the scope of the valuer's work and the information provided to the valuer for completeness.